Pathways to further education

 After Year 12

-You can still be assessed for tertiary entry if you are a Year 12 student but did not study the subjects needed for an OP.
+You can still be assessed for tertiary entry if you are a Year 12 student but did not study the subjects needed for an ATAR (or OP).

 QTAC will consider results from your other subjects (including approved vocational education and training).
 These results help determine your selection rank.